Pyrimidine-deoxynucleoside 2'-dioxygenase

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with 2-oxoglutarate as one donor, and incorporation of one atom o oxygen into each donor.
-The systematic name of this enzyme class is 2'-deoxyuridine,2-oxoglutarate:oxygen oxidoreductase (2'-hydroxylating).
+This enzyme is an oxidoreductase with systematic name 2'-deoxyuridine,2-oxoglutarate:oxygen oxidoreductase (2'-hydroxylating).
 Other names in common use include deoxyuridine 2'-dioxygenase, deoxyuridine 2'-hydroxylase, pyrimidine deoxyribonucleoside 2'-hydroxylase, thymidine 2'-dioxygenase, thymidine 2'-hydroxylase, thymidine 2-oxoglutarate dioxygenase, and thymidine dioxygenase.
-It has 2 cofactors: iron, and Ascorbate.
+It is a non-heme iron protein with ferryl active site where Fe(IV)=O is the species that transfers its oxygen to the substrate.